-“Chris got the idea from a book called Creative Dreaming, which explains how to tap into your subconscious.
+“Chris [DeGarmo, guitraist] got the idea from a book called Creative Dreaming, which explains how to tap into your subconscious.
 In a lifetime the average person spends about four-and-a-half years dreaming.
 You’re doing things like flying, walking through walls - it’s so intense.
 People can experience incredible physical sensations during dreaming.”

 What was the reaction to it?